Bi-Lipschitz extensions and outlier embeddings into trees: Introduction

 \subsection{Related work}

-Embedding into HSTs has been studied primarily with the objective of minimizing ``uniform'' distortion.
-See e.g. \cite{alon1995graph,bartal1996,bartal1998,charikar1998,frt04}.
-In our work, we will use as a subroutine the algorithm of Fakcharoenphol et al. \cite{frt04}, which for any $n$ point metric samples from an $O(\log n)$ distortion probabilistic embedding into HSTs. {\em Instance-optimal} distortion has been studied for target spaces such as constant dimensional Euclidean space \cite{badoiu2006,deberg2010,edmonds2010,matousek2008,sidiropulos2019}, the line \cite{matousek2008,fellows2013,badoiu2005,nayyeri2015}, trees \cite{chepoi2012,badoiu2007}, and ultrametrics \cite{alon2008,mungala2023}.
+Embedding into HSTs has been studied primarily with the objective of minimizing expected distortion.
+See e.g. \cite{alon1995graph,bartal1996,bartal1998,charikar1998,frt04,Bartal04,KGR25}.
+In our work, we will use as a subroutine the algorithm of Fakcharoenphol et al. \cite{frt04}, which for any $n$ point metric samples from an $O(\log n)$ distortion probabilistic embedding into HSTs. {\em Instance-optimal} distortion has been studied for target spaces such as constant dimensional Euclidean space \cite{badoiu2006,matousek2008,deberg2010,edmonds2010,sidiropulos2019}, the line \cite{badoiu2005,matousek2008,fellows2013,nayyeri2015}, trees \cite{badoiu2007,chepoi2012}, and ultrametrics \cite{alon2008,mungala2023}.
 The goal in such embeddings is to minimize the distortion needed for the given {\em specific} $(X,d)$, which in some cases may be smaller than the best bound achievable for all metrics of that size.

 The notion of outlier embeddings was initially defined by Sidiropolous et al. \cite{sidiropolous17} when they studied deterministic embeddings into ultrametrics, trees, and constant-dimensional $\ell_2$ space.
 They consider approximating {\em deterministic, isometric} outlier embeddings (where the distortion $c$ is 1) and bicriteria approximations with additive distortion.
 The structural properties used for isometric approximations don't apply to non-isometric embeddings, and techniques for bounding additive distortion tend to be quite different from those for multiplicative distortion, the focus of this work.
-Moreover, additive distortion does not provide approximation guarantees for algorithmic applications.

 Chubarian and Sidiropolous \cite{Chubarian20} continued the work on outlier embeddings and studied non-isometric outlier embeddings of unweighted graph metrics into the line.
 Later, Chawla and Sheridan \cite{chawla2024} studied deterministic outlier embeddings into $\ell_2$ space with unbounded dimension.
-The techniques of \cite{chawla2024} are similar to the those of Calinescu et al. \cite{calinescu2005extension} for the $0$-extension problem.
-The primary differences are: (1) \cite{calinescu2005extension} use a semimetric obtained from an LP solution to the $0$-extension problem everywhere that \cite{chawla2024} use the input metric $d$, and (2) \cite{calinescu2005extension} pick a uniformly random permutation over the set $S$ of nodes in the good embedding (which they refer to as {\em terminals}), but \cite{chawla2024} take a random permutation over the set of $X\setminus S$'s closest neighbors in $S$.
-We will follow the analysis of \cite{chawla2024}, but a modified version of the analysis in \cite{calinescu2005extension} provides another approach.